New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 February 2020

 Throughout the nineteenth and twentieth centuries, Kyrgyzstan and Tajikistan were scenes of intense geopolitical struggle between the British and Russian Empires, and later between the Soviet Union and the West.
-In the twenty-first century, these struggles have been furthered by explorations of hydrocarbon and mineral wealth in the region, as well as the impact of China’s global Belt and Road Initiative (BRI).
+In the twenty-first century, these struggles have been furthered by recognition of hydrocarbon and mineral wealth in the region, as well as by the impact of China’s global Belt and Road Initiative (BRI).
 The idea of modernity has been translated and implemented in different ways by different ideologies throughout the region’s history.

 Osh Bazaar, Bishkek, Kyrgyzstan, 2019.
 Image: Ștefan Rusu. © Insular Modernities.